NunoDeOliveira/distributed-payment-platform/README.md

 - **Security groups** — security groups control access to SSH, the K3s API, the application `NodePort`, PostgreSQL, and communication between the cluster nodes.

+### Kubernetes (K3s)

+- **Control plane** — the K3s server runs the Kubernetes API Server, Scheduler, Controller Manager, and SQLite datastore.

+- **Worker nodes** — the two K3s agents run the application Pods selected by the Kubernetes Scheduler.

+- **Application workloads** — the API Gateway, microservices, RabbitMQ, and PostgreSQL databases run as Kubernetes workloads inside the cluster.

+- **Application access** — external test requests reach the API Gateway through a Kubernetes `NodePort` service on port `30000`.
+Internal Kubernetes Services allow the application components to communicate with each other.

 ## Deployment of microservices